 PIt 2 and Pit 3 are less visually impressive as they’re meant to show what the pits looked like before the warriors were uncovered:

-We then headed back to main Xi’an City where we had lunch at a famous Xi’an chain known for their cold noodles.
+We then returned to main Xi’an City where we had lunch at a famous Xi’an chain known for their cold noodles.

 These noodles were spot on, and so was the rest of the food: